kubeflow/fate-operator/README.md

 # fate-operator: Kubernetes Operator for FATE (Federated AI Technology Enabler)
 ## Overview

 The FATE-Operator makes it easy to deploy and run federated machine learning (FML) jobs on Kubernetes.
 It is a early version, all suggestions and feature requests are valueables for us.
 Raising issues is appreciate.

 ## Background

-FML is a machine learning setting where many clients (e.g. mobile devices or organizations) collaboratively train a model under the coordination of a central server while keeping the training data decentralized.
-Only the encrypted mediate parameters are exchanged between clients with MPC or homomorphic encryption.

-## Background